 Evidence accumulated over the last 20 years demonstrates that improvements in financial intermediation generate economic growth, both across countries and over time.
-We begin by surveying this literature and engaging with some of its subtleties - such as the relative merits of bank-based and market-based financial systems and the role of different legal systems in determining the level and pattern of investment.
+We survey this literature and engage with some of its subtleties - such as the relative merits of bank-based and market-based financial systems, and the role of different legal systems in determining the level and pattern of investment.

 The course will be largely empirical, drawing on both contemporary and historical evidence, but will be layered upon a theoretical skeleton.